fjp/fjp.github.io/collections/_fpv/2019-11-07-taranis-x9d-plus-se-2019-opentx-firmware-bootloader.md

 ---

-This post covers how to flash the latest version of [OpenTX](/projects/fpv/glossar/#opentx) (currently 2.3.1), which is a hightly configurable open source firmware for [radios](/projects/fpv/glossar/#radio) that acts as the operating system on [Taranis](/projects/fpv/glossar/#taranis) [transmitters](/projects/fpv/glossar/#transmitter).
+This post covers how to flash the latest version of [OpenTX](/projects/fpv/glossar/#opentx) (currently 2.3.1), which is a highly configurable open source firmware for [radios](/projects/fpv/glossar/#radio) that acts as the operating system on [Taranis](/projects/fpv/glossar/#taranis) [transmitters](/projects/fpv/glossar/#transmitter).
 The post shows to to [flash](/projects/fpv/glossar/#flash) the [firmware](/projects/fpv/glossar/#firmware) of the internal [transmitter](/projects/fpv/glossar/#transmitter) module of the Taranis into the [EU-LBT](/projects/fpv/glossar/#eu-lbt) mode and how to [register](/projects/fpv/glossar/#register) and [bind](/projects/fpv/glossar/#bind) an [ACCESS](/projects/fpv/glossar/#access) [receiver](/projects/fpv/glossar/#receiver).